| Adverse drug events |

 physiological systems. |

-A General Practitioner (GP) is a medical doctor with a core responsibility to provide
+A General Practitioner (GP) is a specialist medical practitioner trained in the diagnosis,

-A framework that includes: Mind, Mobility, Medicines, Multicomplexity, and what Matters most.
+A framework that includes: Mind, Mobility, Medicines, Multicomplexity, and (what) Matters

 |